 Essentially, Nginx delivers static content and acts as a proxy in front of other servers to deliver dynamic.

 What Is Apache HTTP Server?

-Apache runs on a server and is open-source software that is developed as well as maintained by Apache Software Foundation (ASF).
+Apache HTTP Server is open-source software that is developed as well as maintained by Apache Software Foundation (ASF).
 It runs on both Linux and Windows.

 Apache came out before Nginx and largely contributed to the development of the World Wide Web as we know it today.

 And even though Nginx is slightly more popular now, Apache is still a popular web server.

 Apache consists of the Apache Core and modules.
 The Apache core is responsible for the basic server functions and multi-processing modules (MPMs) are used to manage dynamic.